 Exhibits at the Texas Energy Museum recount how the discovery supported the fledgling automobile industry and allowed ships and trains to switch their fuel sources from coal to fuel oil.

-After you tour both sites, complete your visit by checking out our historical cabinets, located at the Deer Park Public Library, the Community Center, the Municipal Court and Theater Building and our Visitors Center.
+The City of Deer Park is home to regional, state and national history, with proximity to the San Jacinto Monument.
+After you tour both that historic site, complete your visit by checking out historical cabinets, located at the Deer Park Public Library, the Community Center, the Municipal Court and Theater Building and the Visitors Center.
 These cabinets include photos and memorabilia from throughout the City’s history, and are sure to delight any history enthusiast.

 Share the adventure of the high seas at the Texas Seaport Museum, home of the celebrated 1877 tall ship ELISSA.
 Explore the decks of this floating National Historic Landmark which has also been designated one of America’s Treasures by the National Trust for Historic Preservation.
 Walk ELISSA’s deck and imagine the days when daring sailors challenged the world’s oceans.
 In the adjacent museum and theatre, witness the story of ELISSA’s dramatic rescue from the scrap yard and her meticulous restoration.